GROUNDBREAKING TECHNOLOGY IN IMAGE DIAGNOSTICS

 EXPERIENCED MANAGEMENT

-The management consists of Stefan Kröll, professor at Lund University, Johannes Swartling, who worked in companies such as SpectraCure, Gasporox, Neola Medical and NanoEcho, Tomas Kramar, former CEO of Siemens Healthineers Sweden, and Masoud Khayyami, well-known entrepreneur in life science companies in Lund.
+The management consists of consists of Stefan Kröll, Professor at Lund University; Anders Sjögren, who has worked as CEO and CTO in various companies, including Lumito, Avsalt, and TEQCool; Johannes Swartling, who has experience from companies such as SpectraCure, Gasporox, Neola Medical, and NanoEcho; Tomas Kramar, former CEO of Siemens Healthineers Sweden; Masoud Khayyami, a well-known entrepreneur in life science companies in Lund; and Per Kroll, a software technology executive with experience working in startups (Objectory), mid-sized companies (Enator, Rational Software), and global corporations (Broadcom, IBM).

 SYSTEM FOR CLINICAL TESTS